-Once you’ve completed your risk analysis, we’ll take a brief look at some storage and software options in order to streamline the workflow.
+Once you’ve completed your risk analysis, we’ll take a brief look at some storage and software options to streamline the workflow.

-I’ve put together a worksheet, checklist, and a Risk Analysis spreadsheet, to help you organize the information you will need in order to create your data management workflow.
+I’ve put together a worksheet, checklist, and a Risk Analysis spreadsheet.
+Make sure to download (link below), and it will help you organize the information you need to create your data management workflow.

 3 Types of Data